Here are all the winners from the 2024 Grammys – rolling list

 Shane McAnally

-Theron Thomas
+Theron Thomas – winner

 Best Pop Vocal Album